avelino/awesome-go/README.md

 * [Juju](https://jujucharms.com/) - Cloud-agnostic service deployment and orchestration - supports EC2, Azure, Openstack, MAAS and more.
 * [limetext](http://limetext.org/) Lime Text is a powerful and elegant text editor primarily developed in Go that aims to be a Free and open-source software successor to Sublime Text.
 * [LiteIDE](https://github.com/visualfc/liteide) LiteIDE is a simple, open source, cross-platform Go IDE.
+* [mockingjay](https://github.com/quii/mockingjay-server) Fake HTTP servers and consumer driven contracts from one configuration file.
+You can also make the server randomly misbehave to help do more realistic performance tests.
 * [naclpipe](https://github.com/unix4fun/naclpipe) - A simple NaCL EC25519 based crypto pipe tool written in Go.
 * [nes](https://github.com/fogleman/nes) - A Nintendo Entertainment System (NES) emulator written in Go.
 * [orange-cat](https://github.com/noraesae/orange-cat) - A Markdown previewer written in Go.